 When merchants put their restaurant on the DoorDash marketplace, they get the benefits that come from DoorDash's logistics services.
 But, they do not get to create their own website.

 Moreover, the fee structure differs for Storefront merchants and typical marketplace merchants.

-DoorDash Storefront is an incredible resource for restaurants and retailers.
+DoorDash online order system is an incredible resource for restaurants and retailers.